How to Use a Pressure Washer

 But first, what is a pressure washer?
 This machine uses water from your garden hose to pressurize water and spray through a hand-held wand.
 Most hoses also have a hose for applying detergent or degreaser to pesky stains.
-A pressure washer differs from a power washer because it uses ground temperature water, while a power washer uses hot water to tackle biological stains like mold.
+A pressure washer can essentially be the same as a power washer because it uses water – either hot of cold – depending on the application, to tackle biological stains like mold, algae, or moss, etc.

 How to use your pressure washer

 Clear the area you are washing by removing furniture, pots, toys, etc. Pressurized water can be destructive to fragile plants, so you can use garbage bags or a tarp to prevent damage.
 This also works for any electrical plug or outlet.